jiyoungsim/Face-Image-Classification-by-Emotion-Using-Machine-Learning-Models/README.md

 	<img src="/figs/baseline.png" width="600">

 	First, we extracted new features and train/tested models using different features, including the original features, PCA extracted features, RGB , and distances between chosen fiducial points (MyFeature1 and MyFeature2).
-Then, we built and tested models such as baseline boosted decision stump, XGBoost, linear SVM, Random Forest, LGBM, Logistic Regression, CNN, etc.
+Then, we built and tested models such as baseline boosted decision stump, XGBoost, linear SVM, Random Forest, LGBM, Logistic Regression, CNN, etc. For seamless collaboration and To use both Python and R interactively during the task for seamless collaboration, rpy2 module was used.

 	<img src="/figs/features.png" width="600">